The Basics to Start Replacing Your Old Vents

 MEASURE VENT COVERS

 REMOVE YOUR EXISTING VENT COVERYou are not measuring your old vent cover.
-You are measuring the opening (hole) that the vent is covering.
+You are measuring the opening (hole) that the vent is covering and will fit into on the backside.

 First Dimension: LENGTH IN INCHES (plus any fractions)